regorigregory/FYP_PUBLIC/README.md

 Python version: 3.8.4

 ## Experiment list
 The experiments are located under the "experiments/notebooks" folder.
-Please launch the binder link above or download the repository and run it locally.
+Please launch the main binder link above, experiment specific below or download the repository and run it locally.
 Requirements are listed in the "requirements.txt" file.
-If run via binder the limitations of that environment (2 cores + 2 GB ram).

- It is advised to run only the visualisation notebooks for each experiment.
-For those, please look for the "-VIS" suffix in the notebook's filename.
+If run via binder, it is advised to run only the visualisation notebooks for each experiment (the limitations of that environment: 2 cores + 2 GB ram).
+In that case, please look for the "-VIS" suffix in the notebook's filename.

 | Notebook | Matcher used | Dataset | Experiment discussion | Contents | Direct binder link |
 | ----------- | -------- |  ----------- | --- |  ---------------------------- | --- |